Saturday, July 14, 2018

 Friday, June 1

-Up and down to the beach at 6AM to watch the sunrise.
-A few clouds covered the sky, the waves not quite so turbulent, and not as many birds.
-The storm had brought high waves and in those waves were schools of fish.
+Up and down to the beach at 6 A.M. to watch the sunrise.
+A few clouds covered the sky, the waves were not quite as turbulent, and there were not as many birds.
+The storm had brought high waves, and in those waves were schools of fish.

-The sun was up, and it was getting hot as my sister and I walked down to the Hangout stopping to take a picture in the BIG BLUE chair.
+The sun was up, and it was getting hot as my sister and I walked down to the Hangout, stopping to take a picture in the BIG BLUE chair.

 Gulf Shores Hangout

-Everyone enjoyed another day at the beach, not me I went sightseeing.
+Everyone enjoyed another day at the beach; not me —I went sightseeing.

-I drove to Elberta to see dinosaurs and arrived around 10AM.
-Stopped at a Marathon Gas Station in Elberta to fill it with gas, and to purchase a coke and cookies.
+I drove to Elberta to see dinosaurs and arrived around 10 A.M.
+I stopped at a Marathon Gas Station in Elberta to fill up and buy a Coke and cookies.

 Dinosaur Park

-Inside the museum, I saw a statue sitting on a long bench, a bell, a set of faded blue luggage, and a stove with a metal kettle sitting on top.
+I drove to Foley, where I toured the Train Depot and the L & N Red Caboose, which is stationed outside the Museum.
+The Museum has a statue sitting on a long bench, a bell, a set of faded blue luggage, and a stove with a metal kettle on top.
 I saw an empty trunk, a closed trunk, and a Piano with a songbook opened to the song DEAD MARCH IN SAUL on page 87.

 Song Book at Train Depot